Back to Learning Resources

 "Documented information required by the quality management system and by this International Standard shall be controlled"

-References to ‘documents’ and ‘records’ have now been replaced by “documented information” to better incorporate information contained in formats that might not be considered “documents”.
-This includes information embedded in software, digital files, videos, audio recordings, photographs, and also master samples – if that is part of how you communicate requirements.
+The standard talks about "documented information” rather than 'documents' and 'records' since information contained in all kinds of different formats can be considered as “documented information”.
+This includes information embedded in software, digital files, videos, audio recordings, photographs, and also master samples.

 How is documented information identified?
 Do you specify titles, numbering, dates?
-Can a document be referred to without any confusion?
+Can you refer to a specific document without any confusion?
+For example, if there are two forms with very similar titles, then a form number will make it easy to pick the right one.

 What is the best format for this information?
 Should it be stored as an electronic document?
 Distributed on paper?
-It the content better presented as a video instead of a written document?
-Is the information controlled through software.
+Is the content better presented as a video instead of a written document?
+Is the information controlled through the software used?

 When a new document is found, or is created, how is it approved for release?
-Who reviews documents to make sure they are suitable, and approves them?
+Who reviews a document to make sure it is correct and suitable for use?
 How will I know a document has been approved?

-How will you provide access to released documents everywhere it’s needed?
+How will you provide access to released documents everywhere they are needed?
 Can everyone to get them from the server?
 What about workers on the shop floor, out on site, on the road?
 Will they need hard copies, or some other offline distribution method?
 How do you handle confidential information?

 How do you protect the documented information from unauthorised changes, or loss?
 Can anyone edit and delete the files?
 Do you have master copies stored safely?
 What about backups?